lsmo-epfl/aiida-lsmo/README.md

-# aiida-lsmo-workflows
+# aiida-lsmo Workflows

 AiiDA workflows for the LSMO laboratory at EPFL

-Development branch "cofs" for application to COFs